Archstone East 39th

 As for the demographics around Archstone East 39th, the median age is 35, 35% of residents are married, and 8% of residents have at least one child.
 The median individual full-time income is about $94,218 and about 44% of adults here have a bachelor's degree or higher.
 Registered voters in this building are 69% Democrat.

-You can see individual ratings and program information on nearby schools like Ps 78, 47 The American Sign Language And English Lower School, and Baruch College Campus High School in the report below.
+This address is zoned for New York City Public Schools, which is rated below average overall.
+You can see individual ratings and program information on nearby schools like Ps 116 Mary Lindley Murray, Ps 78, and Baruch College Campus High School in the report below.

 Regarding weather, the average summer temperature is 76.5°F, while the average winter temperature is 32.1°F.